Are Protein Shakes Good For You?

 In addition to that, an increase in lean muscle tissue will also increase the number of calories you burn daily.
 This will allow you to maintain results better and eat a little more!

-This is a tricky one and goes back to the difference between “enough” vs “optimal” ... because if surviving is your only goal, then hitting that bare-minimum protein level will allow you to do just that.
+This is a tricky one and goes back to the difference between “enough” vs “optimal” ... because if surviving is your only goal, then hitting that bare minimum protein level will allow you to do so.

 Now, if you are trying to thrive, and want to improve your body composition, physical appearance, or health ... it would be a good idea to shoot for a higher protein intake than that.

-I am going to break this down as simply as I can, because there is so much information about “how much protein you should consume daily” out there.
+I am going to break this down as simply as I can.
+There is a lot of information about "how much protein should you consume daily" out there.

 To get an accurate number of where you should be, it's best to have a body composition scan to see how much lean body mass you have.
-Now, I know that's not a possibility for a lot of people ... so a general rule of thumb if you're trying to lose weight would be to eat 1 gram of protein per pound of your goal weight.
-So if you weighed 200 pounds, and your goal weight is 180 pounds, 180 grams of protein daily is a good number to shoot for.
+Now, I know that's not a possibility for a lot of people ... so a general rule of thumb, if you're trying to lose weight, would be to eat 1 gram of protein per pound of your goal weight.
+So if you weigh 200 pounds, and your goal weight is 180 pounds, 180 grams of protein daily is a good number to shoot for.

 Protein supplements come in all varieties of flavors, sources, and qualities.